 Defend Institutions—Democracy and the rule of law require robust, professional institutions upon which people can depend.
-This encompasses governmental institutions like Congress, the Presidency, the federal courts, and the myriad of federal agencies that do the work of the government.
+This encompasses governmental institutions like Congress, the presidency, the federal courts, and the myriad of federal agencies that do the work of the government.
 It also includes other societal institutions like colleges and universities, legitimate news media, and churches.
 A politician who labels news outlets as “enemies of the people” are only doing so because they wish to undermine factual but critical information about them or their administration.
 They are going after the free press as a vital institution in a democracy.
-Historian Timothy Snyder suggests that we “choose an institution you care about—a court, a newspaper, a law, a labor union—and take its side.”
+Historian Timothy Snyder suggests that you “choose an institution you care about—a court, a newspaper, a law, a labor union—and take its side.”
 (9)

 Take an Interest in Your Congress Members